jupyterhub/repo2docker/docs/source/contributing/contributing.md

 pre-commit run
 ```

-`pre-commit` the Python package, can also help us autoformat our code before
+`pre-commit`, the Python package, can also help us to run black before each
-each commit by installing a *git hook*:
+commit by installing a *git hook*:

 ```bash
 # installs a git hook for this repository (a script within .git/hooks)